cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 Error: Cannot find module '/test.js'
 ```

-That is because Docker took the words `test.js` and passed them to Node as a string within the context of the container, which has no `test.js`.
-So the container in effect ran `node test.js`.
+This is because Docker took the words `test.js` and passed them to Node as a string within the context of the container, which has no `test.js`.
+In effect, the container ran `node test.js`.
 The file is currently only in your host computer.

 Try again: